 Area Planted Survey

 The 2017 Area Planted Survey returns are due now – please submit as soon as possible.
 You should have received the survey forms prior to Christmas.
-Any questions please email Justine Croft or call her on 0800 399 674.
+Any questions please use our contact form to email Justine Croft or call her on 0800 399 674.

 In late December Potatoes New Zealand signed a GIA operational agreement, becoming one of the first product groups to do so.
 So what exactly is GIA and why does it matter?
 A key part of this commitment is to share knowledge of pests and disease – Sector Risk Organisms (SROs).
 We therefore start 2018 with an article by John Fletcher (Plant & Food Research) discussing Potato virus S.